 Virgin Atlantic announced on Monday that their female flight attendants are no longer required to wear makeup and are now given pants along with the traditional skirt to wear for their uniform.
 Virgin Atlantic Executive Vice President Mark Anderson attributed the change to the mounting voices of Virgin Atlantic employees.
 The long-standing skirts-only, makeup-required flight attendant regulations popular among the airline titans are reflective of retired social norms that just aren’t as acceptable today as they were, say, 50 years ago.
 Women at Virgin Atlantic made their voices heard and were part of a movement that may soon be followed by more airline regulation updates across the industry.
 Regardless of what’s to come, these women are demanding equality and breaking down archaic sexist traditions one company at a time.

 Read New York Times’s full account of the event.

-We love to write about the goddesses out here changing the world, but strong, intelligent, society-altering women who don’t have large platforms are shaking things up every day.
+We love to write about the goddesses out here changing the world, but strong, intelligent, society-altering women are everywhere.
 If you want to see a particular vina who’s challenging the status quo on next Friday’s Fearless Femme update, email your nominations to firstname.lastname@example.org or find fearless femmes in your own city on the Hey!
 VINA app today.